Glossary

 A GEO gap is the most concrete call-to-action in the system.
 Instead of just saying "your score is 42", it says: "On this query the AI named competitors A, B and C, but not you, because…".

 Gap reasons are standalone LLM analyses, not simple pattern matching.
-Typical reasons: no study or documentation on the topic findable on the site; niche not unambiguously assignable; local focus that doesn't surface in the sources; competitors with concrete numbers or comparison tables that do appear in AI answers.
+Typical reasons: no study or documentation on the topic exists on the site; the niche can't be unambiguously assigned; a local focus that the sources don't reflect; competitors with concrete numbers or comparison tables that the AI cites instead.

-GEO gaps feed the weekly content suggestions: each suggestion names the cited third-party sources, the gap reason, and the structural element to publish (FAQ schema, comparison table, dated benchmark).
+GEO gaps feed the weekly content suggestions: each suggestion names the cited third-party sources, the gap reason, and the structural element to publish (FAQ block, comparison table, dated benchmark).

 More on this: